cmcs1/cmcs1/README.md

 - 👋 Hi, I’m @cmcs1 Carol Chiyassa
-- 👀 I’m interested in ...
+- 👀 I’m interested in all htings Technology
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Tech Space
-- 📫 How to reach me ...
+- 📫 How to reach me https://sites.google.com/view/carolmcs/home

 <!---
 cmcs1/cmcs1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.